New Zealand Certificate in Animal Care (Level 3) (Companion Animals)

 Selection process

-Once we receive your application, we'll let you know within 10 working days whether you have been accepted.
 All enrolments will be contingent on your Criminal Convictions History.
 Convictions of any kind may not necessarily exclude applicants from enrolment.
 Any decision is made on a case-by-case basis at the discretion of the delegated authority.

 Fees